KeatonBlue/KeatonBlue.github.io/_pages/about.md

 With his research, Keaton seeks to design a future that unlocks user's creativity through seamlessly integrated next-gen media.
 His quest is to free users from the pixel prison of modern technology.

-His current research focus is on guided-wave acousto-optic devices for holographic video.
+His current research focus is on guided-wave acousto-optic devices for holographic video and multimodal volumetric displays.